- July 5, 2016

 As I noted, today’s topic is strongly related and comes on the heels of the recent Davos Economic Forum: Skills For Success In The Fourth Industrial Revolution, 21st Century Perspectives from the 2016 Davos Forum and Neurocognitive Sciences.
 Gentlemen, how are you?

 Matthew Kelly: I am doing quite well, thank you.

 Dr. Stephen Rudin: It is a pleasure to be here this morning, Angelo.

 Angelo: Thank you.
 Let us get right to it, Stephen and Matt.
 Now clearly, that is a very packed title.
 Let us begin by unpacking it for the audience.
 A place I would like to begin is what is the Fourth Industrial Revolution

 Stephen: Angelo, I’ll take that.
-I am going to answer it first with an historical perspective.
+I am going to answer it first with a historical perspective.
 There have actually been four Industrial Revolutions.
-I like the way that they are described by Klaus Schwab, who was the Founder and the Executive Chairman of the World Economic Forum, and will borrow from his explanation.
+I like the way that they are described by Klaus Schwab, who was the Founder and the Executive Chairman of the World Economic Forum and will borrow from his explanation.